In this article:

-A Client Request is type of task that is used to create a to-do for your client such as collecting information, sending reminders, or request documents from your clients.
+A Client Request is a type of task that is used to create a to-do for your client such as collecting information, sending reminders, or requesting documents from your clients.

 - Client Requests can be created under a parent Task, like subtask, but can be sent on their own as well, as a standalone or one-off type of task.

-Tasks and Subtasks are internal, so your clients do not see all the steps like you do in Canopy.
+Tasks and Subtasks are internal, so your clients do not see all the steps as you do in Canopy.
 But they do see Client Requests as a to-do in the client portal.